ChristopheJacquet/PiFmRds/README.md

 * `-rt` specifies the radiotext (RT) to be transmitted.
 Limit: 64 characters.
 Example: `-rt 'Hello, world!'`.
 * `-ctl` specifies a named pipe (FIFO) to use as a control channel to change PS and RT at run-time (see below).
 * `-ppm` specifies your Raspberry Pi's oscillator error in parts per million (ppm), see below.
+* `-cutoff` specifies the cutoff frequency (in Hz, 'compliant' for 15,000Hz or 'quality' for 22,050Hz) used by Pi-FM-RDS' internal lowpass filter.
+Values greater than 15000 are not compliant.
+Use carefully.
+* `-preemph` specifies which preemph should be used, since it differs from location.
+For Europe choose 'eu', for the US choose 'us'.

 By default the PS changes back and forth between `Pi-FmRds` and a sequence number, starting at `00000000`.
 The PS changes around one time per second.